TypeSkript/Analyzer/README.md

-# Analyzer
+# Trowel
-🧪 Skript-to-AST lexer, parser, and optimizer built in TypeScript for Skript analysis.
+👷🏻 Skript-to-AST lexer, parser, and optimizer built in TypeScript for Skript analysis.